Add yourself to our mailing list to stay informed about the upcoming patrol season.

 We are well into our first-aid training and are unable to accept any more new recruits.
 If you haven’t already, add yourself to our mailing list so you will receive plenty of notice of next season’s training.

-The open house and registration will be held at the Ukrainian Catholic Church, 1091 Coronation Ave, Kelowna on Sept 7th, 2022.
+The open house and registration will be held at the Sandman Hotel & Suites, 2130 Harvey Ave, Kelowna Sep 6, 2023 at 7pm.

 At the open house we will be presenting information about the first aid training course, on-snow training and what patrolling is all about.
 We will cover the benefits and expectations of ski patrolling.
 After the presentation, veteran patrollers and returning recruits will be on-hand to answer questions about their patrolling experience.

 Attending the open house is recommended but not mandatory.

 You will be able to register for the 2023/24 training course and patrol season at the open house.
 You will also be able to register online.
 Online registration opens Sep 1, 2023.

 Training starts Sep 14, 2023.
 If you have recent first aid training (OFA3, Wilderness First Aid, doctors, paramedics, fire fighters, EMR, nurses, etc.) please attend the first returning patroller class on Sep 12, 2023.

 Classes are held Tuesdays and Thursdays from 6:00 pm to 9:30 pm.
 Classes are held at the Ukrainian Catholic Church 1091 Coronation Ave, Kelowna.
 In-class sessions start with a quick review of the assigned reading and online training after which we will put the material into practice.

 Lift Evacuation Training and On-hill Scenarios